48-Hour Vacation By Boat

 Explore Local Nightlife

 Friday nights are a good time to check out live music.
 On most Fridays, you’ll find bands on the Roger Brown’s Live stage and inside Olde Towne Public House.
-You might find some jazz at Stellar Wine and acoustic rock at Baron’s Pub.
+You might find some acoustic rock at Baron’s Pub, or reggae and Caribbean at Thyme on the River.
 Hit up High on High for some hookah and the hottest DJs.

 Who's Playing Tonight?